 Yosemite wasn’t my first adventure, or my first hiking/camping experience for that matter, but Half Dome was on a whole other level.
 Those few weeks of training were not enough to get me in the right shape and I certainly could’ve used more time to prepare.
 Having the patience to give yourself enough time to prepare, physically and mentally, is not easy, but it will pay off in the end.

 Hiking alone is HARDER than you think

 Besides the obvious risks of hiking alone, there is the mental aspect to it.
 Even if you are the most prepared hiker out there and things go according to plan — which they usually don’t — you have to keep in mind that the intensity of the adventure will escalate simply by the fact that you only have yourself to keep you going.
-Don’t get me wrong, there is a certain magic to hiking alone with your thoughts and I certainly don’t regret my decision of going solo, but I know for a fact that being accompanied by my friends would’ve made the experience a lot less harsh and helped push me a bit further.
+Don’t get me wrong, there is a certain magic to hiking alone with your thoughts.
+I certainly don’t regret my decision of going solo.
+But, I know for a fact that being accompanied by my friends would’ve made the experience a lot less harsh.
+Companions always help push me a bit further.

 Be willing to try!

 Maybe I knew deep inside from the start that three weeks weren’t enough to prepare for such an adventure.
-Maybe I was blinded by my eagerness to escape my routine and experience something new.
+Maybe my eagerness to escape my routine and experience something new blinded me.
 Nevertheless, I am extremely happy I was willing to try, to not let fear of the unknown hold me back.
-I don’t have the regret of not trying, so I encourage you to put yourself out there, no matter if the odds are against you.
+I don’t have the regret of not trying.
+I encourage you to put yourself out there, no matter if the odds are against you.

 After a long year of dreaming about going back to Yosemite to finish what I started, a few friends and I decided to adventure together and summit Half Dome.

-Overlooking the beautiful valley from more than 8,000 feet above the ground was a cathartic experience that took me almost 2 years to gain.
-I will forever be grateful I had the courage to try.
+Overlooking the beautiful valley from more than 8,000 feet above the ground was a cathartic experience.
+It took me almost 2 years to gain, but I will forever be grateful of my courage to try.